José Behra: Business interests

 During the 1960s, Behra imported American cars to the Paris region in association with Guy Ligier.
 He moved to Puteaux in 1972 and became a Ford dealer there.
 He retired in 1990 and handed the dealership over to his adopted son Eric.

-In 1968, Behra worked with Ligier and Jo Schlesser to form the Formula Two team Ecurie Intersport SA, fielding two cars for Ligier and Schlesser in the 1968 European Formula Two Championship.
+In 1968, Behra worked with Ligier and Jo Schlesser to form the Formula Two team Écurie Intersport SA, fielding two cars for Ligier and Schlesser in the 1968 European Formula Two Championship.
 The season came undone when Schlesser was killed during the 1968 French Grand Prix, upon which Ligier immediately retired as a driver and focused on building cars.